t-kalinowski/r-iterator-ideas/README.md

 For the most part, the proposals here punt on these hard questions, and stick to suggesting only the most narrow and conservative change.

+## Recommendations

-Alternative 2 seems to have high risk for unforeseen or subtle unintended consequences due to the many other uses of `[[`.
+Alternative 2 (`[[`) is not recommended.
+It seems to have high risk for unforeseen or subtle unintended consequences due to the many other uses of `[[`.

-Alternative 3 would feel natural to R users who are accustomed to managing state in closures.
-However, compared to alternative 1, `iterate()` seems easier to reason about, and would likely be easier to teach to would-be authors than `<<-`.
+Alternative 3 (`as.iterator()` returning closures) would feel natural to R users who are accustomed to managing state in closures.
+However, an ergonomic implementation would also include the introduction of an additional symbol or a magic phrase to indicate when an iterator is exhausted (e.g., an `iterator_exhausted_sentinal` or `iterator_exhausted_condition()`, or a faux typed simple condition with a magic message like `stop("IteratorExhausted")`).
+By comparison, alternative 1 would only introduce 1 new symbol: `iterate()`.

+Additionally, `iterate()` seems like it would be easier to teach than `<<-` to new R users.

 It is my (Tomasz's) opinion that alternative 1 (`iterate()`) strikes the best balance between: